 Factory Lane to the east is a two way public highway with footpaths which continues until the south east corner of the proposed development site.
 The development has sufficient space for a new entrance off Factory Lane.
 It is questionable that the timeframe for delivery of GNLP0102 can practically take place as a whole and therefore unlikely that 200 homes would be achievable.
-There is a limit on the number of open spaces within the town of Diss Lane; that an alternative is to allocate part of GNLP0606; that other preferred sites are similar in their planning constraints; that other sites may not come forward as quickly as expected; as well as opposition to developing sites like GNLP0341 (Parish Fields).
-Diss and District Neighbourhood allocating sites to meet the future development needs of the Town.
-Deferred to neighbourhood plan process. number of open spaces to the south can comfortably accommodate 200 units or greater or less if required with 33% affordable and open space in addition to leisure facilities if required.
+There is a limit on the number of open spaces within the town of Diss and it is understood town greatly values the open space existing currently in GNLP0341 (Parish Fields).
+Reconsider the partial allocation of GNLP2104 is to allocate part of GNLP0606; that other Diss and District Neighbourhood allocating sites to meet the future development needs of the Town.
+Deferred to neighbourhood plan process. --- --- --- --- to the south can comfortably accommodate 200 units or greater or less if required with 33% affordable and open space in addition to leisure facilities if required.
 Diss Town Council Support This site is unsuitable as a large proportion of the site is at risk of flooding.
 Development of this site would extend the built-up area of Diss into the open countryside.
 There is no safe walking route to schools in Diss.
 Investigate extent of flood risk constraining the developable area, as well as landscape and access to school considerations.
 Support noted None